-About
+About me

 Yvonne Unger

-I could tell you that I was born in the late 70s in a small Swabian town that made it easy for me to go out into the world.
-I could tell you that I haven’t had my own household for a long time, about my time as a digital nomad and my travels around the world.
+I could tell you that I was born in the late 70s in a small German town that made it easy for me to go out into the world.
+About my time as a digital nomad and my travels around the world.

 I could fill page after page with the stories that life has written.
 But as crazy as it may sound to you: None of it has any meaning for me.

-The only story that has ever interested me is this one:
+that has ever interested me is this one:

 • 1

-An existential NO!
+An existential No!

 • 2